The Supersonic Project: Shining Light on SIGOs - a New Formation Channel for Globular Clusters: Discussion

 Finally, these results suggest that if this is the dominant formation mechanism of globular clusters, varying patches (on the order of few tens of Mpcs) in the Universe associated with different coherent $v_{\rm bc}$ values, will have significantly distinct abundances of globular clusters\footnote{ From linear theory, the abundance of SIGOs on face value should follow the abundance of gas poor DM halos \citep[e.g.,][]{naoznarayan14}.
-Numerically, SIGOs undergo two body relaxation processes and numerically evaporate, \citep[e.g.,][]{popa,chiou18}, thus, detailed abundance studies are challenging.}.
+Numerically, SIGOs undergo two body relaxation processes and numerically evaporate, \citep[e.g.,][]{popa,chiou18}, thus, detailed abundance studies are challenging.
+Note that our choice of a larger $\sigma_8$ provides higher power that enables us to overcome some of the numerical challenges and can be viewed as a high-fluctuation patch in the Universe. }.
 Indeed, about $39\%$ of the Universe contains patches of stream velocity with $\vbc \geq 1\sigvbc$ \citep{tseliakhovich11}.
 Thus, detailed HST and future JWST observations may allow to disentangle between different formation channels of globular clusters.

 \acknowledgments The authors would like to thank Alice Shapley for leading UCLA GalRead, and leading enlightening discussions, in particular about globular cluster and dwarf galaxy parameter space.
-We also thank Alice Shapely and Brad Hansen for useful discussions about the observations, and Steve Furlanetto and Jordon Mirocha for useful discussions about the semi-analytical calculations.
+We also thank Alice Shapley and Brad Hansen for useful discussions about the observations, and Steve Furlanetto and Jordon Mirocha for useful discussions about the semi-analytical calculations.
+We thank the anonymous referee for useful comments that improved the paper.
 YSC would also like to thank Rick Mebane for useful comments.
 SN thanks Howard and Astrid Preston for their generous support.
-B.B acknowledges the generous support of the Simons Foundation and discussions with Greg Bryan and Jerry Ostriker.
+BB acknowledges the generous support of the Simons Foundation and discussions with Greg Bryan and Jerry Ostriker.
 FM is supported by the Program ``Rita Levi Montalcini'' of the Italian MIUR.
 MV acknowledges support through an MIT RSC award, a Kavli Research Investment Fund, NASA ATP grant NNX17AG29G, and NSF grants AST-1814053 and AST-1814259.
 Finally, we thank Volker Springel for granting us access to the {\sc arepo} code.
+The simulations presented here were run using Simons Foundation Flatiron Institute computational resources.